Human Resources Certification Prep Course

 Tuition: $2,399

-Materials: Tuition includes all instructional materials including access to HRCP exam prep digital textbook and a hard copy set of books.
+Materials: Tuition includes all instructional materials, including digital and physical HRCP exam prep textbook.

-Register for the instructor-led option at least 30 days in advance of the start date and receive a 5% discount on the price.
+Register for this course at least 30 days in advance of the start date and receive a 5% discount on the price.
 WIOA and other tuition assistance programs are not eligible for this discount.

 This course is WIOA approved and is on the Maryland Eligible Training Provider List (ETPL).